jaylynstoesz/event-sync/README.md

 3. In your terminal, log into AWS and assume the role with write permissions for `realtime-expiration-service-LifetimeBudgetMetrics`

-4. Execute the `.jar` file for this project with the path to your CSV as a command line argument:
+4. In the root directory of this project, execute the project with the path to your CSV as a command line argument:
     ```commandline
-    $ java -jar <path/to>data-engineering-event-sync.jar <path/to/data.csv>
+    $ sbt "run \"<path/to/data>.csv\""
     ```